 - Possession of a gate key requires the member to participate in a range orientation, commit to following the range rules and assume responsibility for the security of the property.

-- At the end of the membership year the gates keys are changed.
+- At the end of the membership year the locks on the gates are changed.

 - Members are required to return their old key at the end of the membership year.

 - A new year gate key will be issued to a member who maintains their membership in good standing through continuous annual renewal.